 Step 7: Case Sensitive

 In this tutorial, we are not concerned whether the learner uses capital letters or not when inserting the missing text.
-We therefore uncheck the Case sensitive checkbox.
-Example: The learner will get a correct answer when inserting both Strawberries and strawberries in the first sentence.
+We, therefore, uncheck the Case sensitive checkbox.
+Example: The learner will get the correct answer when inserting both Strawberries and strawberries in the first sentence.

 Step 8: Finishing up